wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/manage-email-policies.md

 If you created an email address policy in the Exchange Management Shell that uses a custom recipient filter, you can't modify the recipient filter in the EAC.
 You need to use the Exchange Management Shell:

-(insert art here - Alt Txt - Apply to tab in email address policies in the EAC when custom recipient filters are used.)

 You can't use the EAC or the Exchange Management Shell to replace a custom recipient filter with a precanned recipient filter or vice-versa in an existing email address policy.